14 Random Facts about me

 All of it, I got to capture.
 It wasn’t easy… but it was.
 It felt like I was meant to follow that path and I had never felt that sure about anything before in my life.
 I had found my own way of writing stories.

 My husband and I got married in Vegas.
-I couldn’t have made it through an actual wedding (brides are my heroes).
+I couldn’t have made it through an actual wedding (brides are my heroes) and I didn’t know that you could elope anywhere, otherwise, it probably would’ve been Yosemite instead.
 We moved to NYC, shot together for a while, then separately.
 I had to do it on my own and it was WAY too much time with my other half :D

 I started my business in France as well; shot there back and forth with the USA.
 Three years later, we moved back to California… And here I am.